terop/ktra-indexer/README.md

 be found in `db-def.sql` and a database with the required tables must exist before the application can be started.

+## Authentication

+This application only supports WebAuthn as the authentication method.
+To register the first authenticator for a user set the `:allow-register-page-access` value to `true` in the config.
+This allows you to register an authenticator by navigating to the `<app url>/register` page.
+After registering the authenticator change the config value back to `false`.
+Further authenticators can be registered on the same page when being logged in to the application.

+Note that WebAuthn login offers the login challenge for one authenticator at a time so using the authenticator multiple times is needed if multiple authenticators are registered.
+A challenge for the most used authenticator(s) is offered first.

 ## Configuration

+Users are directly added the to the `users` table.

 A sample configuration can be found in the `resources/config.edn_sample` file.
 Copy or rename this file to `config.edn` in the `resources` directory and edit it to fit your configuration.
-Users and their Yubikey ID(s) are directly added the to the `users` and `yubikeys` tables respectively.
 Some settings can be overridden with environment variables.
 Accepted environment variables are described below.
 * __APP_PORT__: The port which the application will be accessible through.
 The default port is `8080`.
 * __POSTGRESQL_DB_HOST__: Hostname of the database server.